-The outdoor surfaces that are most often tiled include terraces, balconies, plinths and stairs.
-When installed outdoors, the tiles must be suitable for outdoor conditions and temperatures.
-All Kiilto tile adhesives can withstand outdoor conditions after drying.
-During tile installation, the outdoor temperature must be at least +5°C. When installing tiling, it is also good to remember that the adhesive must cover the entire backside of the tile.
-This prevents any of the tiles from coming loose in low temperatures.
+Terraces, balconies, plinths and stairs are the most frequently tiled outdoor spaces.
+Tiles installed outdoors must be suitable for outdoor conditions and temperatures.
+All Kiilto tile adhesives can withstand outdoor conditions after drying, but the outdoor temperature must be at least +5°C during tiling.
+When tiling, bear in mind that the adhesive must cover the back of the tile completely to prevent tiles from loosening in low temperatures.

 Bathrooms and other wet rooms